etamity/dashpad/README.md

           text: NEW
 ```

-Now you restart your dashpad, you will see the new side menu `My First Module`.
+Now restart dashpad, you will see the new side menu `My First Module`.

 ### Step 3